moraneus/TP-DejaVu/README.md

 **Wellformedness errors**

-Error messages will be emitted if the specification document is not wellformed.
+Error messages will be emitted if the main specification document is not wellformed.
 A wellformedness violation terminates the program, and can be one of the following:

 * *Syntax error*: the document does not follow the grammar.